The 8th Principle

-With approval from the UCM Board, the RJG will officially share the 8th Principle with the congregation at the 2021 Annual Meeting.
-That brief event will kick off a months long opportunity for the congregation to discuss the 8th Principle including its origin, purpose, meaning and impact.
+With approval from the UCM Board, the RJG presented the 8th Principle to the congregation at the 2021 Annual Meeting.
+That brief event kicked off a months-long opportunity for the congregation to discuss the 8th Principle – including its origin, purpose, meaning, and potential impact.

 - Official 8th Principle website

 - RJG process and rationale for inviting UCM’s congregation to join the movement to pass the 8th Principle

 - UCM’s Anti-racism Audit (documenting the collective work we have done as a congregation since 2016

 In the Fall of 2021 and during the winter, the RJG, collaborating with other UCM groups, organized time and space (through worship services on September 19th and 26th, weekly e-newsletter announcements, outreach by RJG members to other groups, and through a survey), for our beloved UCM congregation to discuss the 8th Principle and why passing it would be an important step in our congregation’s journey toward anti-racist culture and practice.
 Thank you for joining us in this shared work of liberation.

 UCM’s Board called a special congregational meeting, after the Worship Service on February 13, 2022, to discuss and vote on whether UCM members will adopt the 8th Principle.
 The vote to adopt the 8th Principle passed easily after meaningful discourse, including dissent.
 UCM became the 154th UU congregation to adopt the 8th Principle.

 For more information about the Racial Justice Group and the 8th Principle, please contact Meredith Warner.